 Maintaining transportation systems face increasing public and private costs, changing market demands, volatile oil prices, adverse health trends, and increasing awareness of air pollution and carbon emissions.
 Greenville is looking to modernize its transportation system to foster the growth of the city's 21st century economy.
-This helps retain and attract young elderly individuals.
+This helps retain and attract young professionals, and promotes livability for families and elderly individuals.
 There is a mismatch in the way Greenville residents want to travel locally and the way they actually travel locally.
 The following page describes key conditions impacting transportation in Greenville.